Jearde/git-tutorial/doc/best_practices.md

 - Push the changes to the remote repository
 - Create a merge request (when done)
 - Assign merge request to reviewer
+- _Reviewer:_ Review the changes
+- _Reviewer:_ Request changes by commenting on the parts of the code which need to be changed
-- Review the changes
+- _Reviewer:_ Review the changes again
-- Approve the merge request
+- _Reviewer:_ Approve the merge request
 - Merge the changes into the main branch (one of the following options)
     - Merge rule: Create a merge commit
     - Merge rule: Squash and merge (preferred by me)
     - Merge rule: Rebase and merge
+- Archive (or delete) the branch
 - Close the issue